All Collections

 Updated over a week ago

-• If the external domain is pointing elsewhere by nameservers, your DNS Zone management is moved to the provider you pointed the domain to and should be managed from there.
+• If the external domain is pointed elsewhere (not to Hostinger) by nameservers, the domain's DNS zone management is moved to the provider you pointed the domain to and should be managed from there

 Manage DNS Records